shekoofeh-nekooei-rizi/Strongly-Connected-Components-in-a-Directed-Graph/README.md

-I implemented Kosaraju's algorithm to find strongly connected components of a given directed graph.
+I implemented Kosaraju's algorithm, in Python programming language, to find strongly connected components of a given directed graph.

 In ***strongly_connected_components.py*** I implement the algorithm using a recursive approach.